YAOMVP/Software-testing/README.md

 **How can we prevent defects from being introduced in our project?**

 Starting test as early as possible, this helps to reduce the number of defects and the rework cost in the end.
 Early testing saves time and money.
-When you review the requirements and the design, if there is any problem, you will prevent this problem from being introduced in the project.
+When I review the requirements and the design, if there is any problem,we needl prevent this problem from being introduced in the project.